Lobanokivan11/themepacksupport-sailfishos/docs/fonts.md

 1. Rename your fonts as `Arabic.ttf`, `Armenian.ttf`, `Chinese.ttc`, `Devangari.ttf`, `Ethiopic.ttf`,
 `Georgian.ttf`, `Japanese.ttf`, `Hebrew.ttf`, `Naskh.ttf`, `Tamil.ttf` or `Thai.ttf`.
 2. Place your fonts in `font-nonlatin`.

+### Asian languages

+For Asian languages, Sailfish OS uses a .ttc font archive format.
+In order to make your font compatible with it, your 'Chinese.ttc' should contain 3 fonts named as following:

+* 'WenQuanYiZenHei-01.ttf'
+* 'WenQuanYiZenHeiMono-02.ttf'
+* 'WenQuanYiZenHeiSharp-03.ttf'

+To achieve so, you can use softwares such as FontForge.